huanghao/learning-django/chapter07/README.md

     A shortcut: get_object_or_404()

-Removing Hardcoded URLs in templates
+Removing hardcoded URLs in templates

     {% url 'detail' poll.pk %}